Park City Mortgage Information

-Many people feel as though “too good to be true” when they are told they can qualify for a “NO COST MORTGAGE LOAN.”
-There are many cases where loan officers try to use jargon of “No Cost” to entice consumers when really the loan officer intends to add the closing costs to the new loan and increase the principal balance – this should be referred to as a “no money out of pocket” loan – BIG Difference.
+Many people feel “too good to be true” when told they can qualify for a “NO COST MORTGAGE LOAN.”
+But, unfortunately, there are many cases where loan officers try to use the jargon of “No Cost” to entice consumers when the loan officer intends to add the closing costs to the new loan and increase the principal balance – this should be referred to as a “no money out of pocket” loan – BIG Difference.

-No Closing Cost mortgages do exist – certain lenders such as First National Finance and Equity can still offer a “True No Cost Loan” where there are not any closing costs due at closing and No closing costs added to the loan…this is a program few loan originators offer but it is still available for many homeowners and can be VERY beneficial.
+No Closing Cost mortgages do exist – certain lenders such as First National Finance and Equity can still offer a “True No Cost Loan” where no closing costs are due at closing, and No closing costs are added to the loan…this is a program few loan originators offer.
+However, it is still available for many homeowners and can be VERY beneficial.

-This program may have a slightly higher interest that the “lowest advertised rates” but it is often the best option for many consumers, especially those planning to move in the coming years or wanting to conserve equity while still saving money every month.
+This program may have a slightly higher interest than the “lowest advertised rates.”
+Still, it is often the best option for many consumers, especially those planning to move in the coming years or who want to conserve equity while saving monthly.

 Debt-To-Income Ratio (DTI)

-The ratio, expressed as a percentage, that results when a borrower’s monthly payment obligation on long-term debts (such as auto, student loan, credit cards, etc) is divided by total verified monthly income.
+The ratio, expressed as a percentage, results when a borrower’s monthly payment obligation on long-term debts (such as auto, student loan, credit cards, etc.) is divided by total verified monthly income.

-Account held by a lender containing funds collected and accrued from part of monthly mortgage payments for annual expenses such as taxes and insurance which are they paid by the lender, so that the homeowner does not have to pay a large lump sum when these come due.
+Account held by a lender containing funds collected and accrued from part of monthly mortgage payments for annual expenses such as taxes and insurance, which are paid by the lender so that the homeowner does not have to pay a large lump sum when these come due.

 Good Faith Estimate (GFE)

-This document outlines the costs associated with a mortgage; including the interest rate, lender fees, title charges, pre-paid interest and insurance.
+This document outlines the costs associated with a mortgage, including the interest rate, lender fees, title charges, prepaid interest, and insurance.
 The government requires that your lender give you a GFE within three days of receiving your loan application.
-The GFE is only an estimate; some fees can adjust based on things such as credit score, late payments, etc. Lender fees and the interest rate (if you have locked your rate) may not increase unless there is a valid change of circumstance, and certain other costs (such as title fees) may not increase by more than 10 percent from the GFE.
+The GFE is only an estimate; some fees can adjust based on credit score, late payments, etc. Lender fees and the interest rate (if you have locked your rate) may not increase unless there is a good change of circumstance, and certain other costs (such as title fees) may not increase by more than 10 percent from the GFE.

 A mortgage loan with a balance higher than the limits set by the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation.
-Because jumbo loans cannot be funded by these two agencies, they usually carry a higher interest rate.
-The standard national amount is $417,000 but can increase based on county or state such as in Alaska or Hawaii it is $625,500.
-Also FHA has lower limits that are established in each county in America.
+Because these two agencies cannot fund jumbo loans, they may carry a higher interest rate.

 The percentage of the property value borrowed.
 (Loan amount/property value=LTV)